federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Gets the current data and time.
 - Concatenates insert records or no records to insert notifcation strings, update records or no records to update notification strings, number of obsolete records deleted, plus date and time into one message string.
 - Emails the message string to an adminstrator.

-#### POSTTRANSLATE_3

-This transformer is designed to function in all workspaces and removes duplicates of distribution format items by performing the following tasks:
-- Copies all resource_format attributes into list attributes.
-- Removes all list attribute duplicates.
-- Renames remaining list attributes to distribution_format attributes

 ### Provincial/Territorial Specific Transformers